 It’s never good enough just sitting down on an erg at the gym and rowing for 30-60 minutes.
 Without the correct settings and efficient technique, more often than not you will be causing yourself more harm than good.

-I will be outlining 5 rowing machines that are used by both the general public and also by the most elite athletes across the world.
-I will include a budget friendly option, a mid-range option, an expensive option, a stylish but practical option, and an option that is most preferred by athletes everywhere, and you’ll be surprised at just how common this machine really is.
+I will be outlining 5 rowing machines that are used by both the general public and the most elite athletes across the world.
+I will include a budget-friendly option, a mid-range option, an expensive option, a stylish but practical option, and an option that is most preferred by athletes everywhere, and you’ll be surprised at just how common this machine really is.

 Body Sculpture BR1000

 First on our list is the BR1000.
 This lightweight rowing machine is perfect for getting your technique down and grabbing hold of the very fundamentals of rowing.
 Weighing in at exactly 11KG you will find that this erg will meet your very basic needs as someone first starting out in a home gym.

 While this is a starting model you will find that it is equipped with a single hydraulic piston that you can adjust to 12 different resistance levels providing you with multitudes of workouts that you can do whenever you feel like burning a few calories.

 You’ll find there is not much difference between setting 1 and setting 12, so you may find it better for your cardio training to use the incline method which is perfect for building your base stamina rather than focusing on your strength needs.
 As somebody first starting out I cannot stress enough the importance of getting your technique correct and building your core to properly place yourself on a machine or even a boat later on down the line.